deliveroo/deliveroo.engineering/_posts/2016-12-22-the-unbearable-rightness-of-being-wrong.md

 **"I don't know anything about that... yet!"**

-Unfortunately, it's way too easy to fall victim to these alternative "I don't know" post-fixes:
+Unfortunately, it's way too easy to fall victim to these alternative "I don't know" suffixes:

 - **"... so I'm not going to ask questions about it, because I might sound stupid"**
 - **"... so I'm not going to review this pull request, there's no value in that"**